openbsd/src/gnu/usr.bin/perl/cpan/CPAN-Meta-YAML/t/README.md

 The test libraries are:

+* SubtestCompat
 * TestML::Tiny
 * TestBridge
 * TestUtils

+The "SubtestCompat" library provides a limited emulation of Test::More::subtest that is reasonably compatible back to 0.88.
+If using subtests, you must not set a plan in the subtest and you must use done_testing in the *.t file.

 The TestML::Tiny library contains functions for parsing and executing TestML tests with callbacks.
 TestML is a data-driven testing language; TestML::Tiny